 The Issels Clinic currently uses a method of dendritic cell production and administration following the model pioneered by Richard L. Edelson and Carole L. Berger of Yale University.
 This painless procedure is also called transimmunization.

 Most treatments are, however, private and thus the patient is reliant on the quality of the particular clinic.
 And the patients own financial status.

-If you read the Royal Marsden´s Mike Brada and his interview on future treatments for brain tumours, he talks of the complex genetic understanding for Dendritic Cell Vaccines and how it is really improving.
+(Chris Woollams) If you read the Royal Marsden´s Mike Brada and his interview on future treatments for brain tumours in icon and on this website, he talks of the complex genetic understanding for Dendritic Cell Vaccines and how it is really improving.
 He says that the brain does not have many dendritic cells and so new, extremely clever and complex ways of working are being developed.
 But in fact, the Preston Robert Tisch Center at Duke Medical Center in Carolina used it experimentally with brain cancer patients more than 10 years ago for brain tumour patients.